PrasannaAdiga/spring-cloud-with-netflix/README.md

   - Add each microservices configuration files under the folder 'config-repo'

 # server-gateway
-API gateway service - registered with discovery server - running on port 8080
+API gateway service - registered with discovery server - running on port 8080 - By using netflix Zuul plugin which by default uses Ribbon as a client side load balancer
   - Add 'spring-cloud-starter-netflix-zuul', 'spring-cloud-starter-config' and 'spring-cloud-starter-netflix-eureka-client' dependencies
   - Add annotations '@EnableZuulProxy' and '@EnableEurekaClient' to main application class
   - Add below configurations to bootstrap.yml file